Property404/hdbf/README.md

 You start at `0,0`.
 To shift to `1,0`, you would use `>`.
 To switch to `1,1` from there, you would use `^>`.
 From there, to switch to `0,1`, you would just use `V<`, and to switch back to `0,0`, you use `^<`

-Now Let's consider a three dimensional cube, specifically a 3x3x3 cube.
+Now let's consider a three dimensional cube, specifically a 3x3x3 cube.
 To go from the bottom, left, front corner of the cube, i.e `(0,0,0)` to the top, right, back corner, i.e. `(2,2,2)` You would do the following:

 `>>^>>^>>`